For advice about how to support your child's mental health in the context of the current pandemic:

-We have uploaded a letter from Manchester Local Authority, our school risk assessment and our action plan for September in order to help you and your child prepare for the return to school.
+We have uploaded a letter from Manchester Local Authority, our school risk assessment, our action plan for September and our home learning strategy should we need to close your child's bubble.

-We welcome your comments, questions and feedback to ensure that everyone feels safe in the next phase of our re-opening.
+We welcome your comments, questions and feedback to ensure that everyone feels safe.

-Please see our video of school outlining the changes made for September.
+Please see our video of school outlining the changes made in school.